-The Governors work to support the Headteacher in the running of the school and making sure that the school fulfills its Statutory obligations.
+The Governors work to support the Headteacher in the running of the school and making sure that the school fulfils its Statutory obligations.
 Governors are elected to the Governing Body.
 Being a Governor involves attendance at meetings throughout the school year: there are 3 Full Governing Body meetings each year and each Governor is a part of a committee, these meet 6 times a year.
 It is a voluntary role but is extremely rewarding knowing that you are helping to provide a better place.
 Everyone has something to give no matter what you do.

 I am a Foundation Governor at Heddington Primary School.
 I have been Governor since 2012 and currently sit on the curriculum, standards and SEN committee.
 I am also the Literacy and Early Years link Governor.
 I live locally in Mile Elm.
 I work for Wiltshire Council in Children’s Services and previously worked in childcare, having achieved Early Years Professional Status.
 Outside of work I am part of the Calne and Calne Without Neighbourhood Plan as well as an advisory member of Melksham Young Farmers.
 I enjoy spending time with my extended family as well as cooking.

 I joined the Governing body at Heddington in September 2014 as a Foundation Governor and have sat in the F&P Committee.
-However from April, I will be joining the Curriculum, Standards & SEN committee.
+I now sit on the Curriculum, Standards & SEN committee.
 My link areas are MFL, Art & DT and Humanities.
 I have lived in Stockley since 2010 but my husband was born and grew up in Heddington and I felt strongly that I wanted to contribute to the work of ensuring that our village continued to have a thriving and successful school enabling the children in our community to leave primary education having achieved their best (not just academically) and with all the social and personal tools to tackle the challenges of secondary education head on.
-I have two daughters (one who is about start University and the other who is heading towards her GCSE’s).
-I am a Foundation Governor at another primary school, am Clerk to Heddington Parish Council and work at the Circle Nursery in Avebury.
+I have two daughters - one at university and the other at secondary school.
+I am Clerk to Heddington Parish Council and work at the Circle Nursery in Avebury.
 I love spending time with family and friends, photography, travel, delving into my family history and spending time in this glorious corner of Wiltshire.

 I work for Wiltshire Clerking Service and have many years experience of clerking meetings.
 I have been working with Heddington Governors as the Clerk since September 2012.
 I work with seven other primary schools and also sit on the County Clerking Focus Group and lead training for other clerks.